bitovi/academy/src/react-native/21-publishing-and-updating/publishing-and-updating.md

 - Discuss OTA vs AAB updates.
 - How to test new releases.

-## Objective 1: Uploading AAB to Google Play store
+## Objective 1: Uploading AAB to Google Play Store

 ### Generating an upload key

-As mentioned in the previous section, if we want to upload an AAB (Android App Bundle) to the Google Play store, we need to generate an upload key and use it to sign the AAB.
-The instructions for generating an upload key differ between Windows and macOS, they can be found [here](https://reactnative.dev/docs/signed-apk-android).
+As mentioned in the previous section, if we want to upload an AAB (Android App Bundle) to the Google Play Store, we need to generate an upload key and use it to sign the AAB.
+The React Native documentation provides [instructions for generating an upload key](https://reactnative.dev/docs/signed-apk-android#generating-an-upload-key) for both Windows and macOS.

 ### Configuring Gradle